staticbackendhq/site/content/blog/20210113-example-collaborative-websocket.md

 We're using Doherty's thresholds of 400ms to throttle the update in batch.
 We don't want to send each frame on KeyUp.

+Everything you see in this sample is live, and you can try it for free by installing our CLI and running your local development backend server.
+Let us know if you do, we'll be happy to hear what you think.